YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    $ make test TEST_DB=1 # optional, accesses database
    $ sudo make install

-Download the `sayhelloPerl.pl <./sayhelloPerl.pl>`_ program into the yottadbuser directory, change its access permissions to make it executable and run it.
+Download the `sayhelloPerl.pl <./sayhelloPerl.pl>`_ program into the :code:`yottadbuser` directory, change its access permissions to make it executable and run it.

 .. code-block:: bash